jumpstarter-dev/jumpstarter/python/docs/source/config.md

 Jumpstarter can be configured as either a client, an exporter, or both depending on your use case and deployment strategy.

-By default, a local client and exporter session are automatically initalized when running test scripts through `jmp start` or the `jmp shell` commands.
+By default, a local client and exporter session are automatically initialized when running test scripts through `jmp start` or the `jmp shell` commands.
 This allows for easy testing of new drivers, client libraries, or verifying that tests work on your local bench.